ohmyguigs/darabat/README.md

 This is a project created to learn about node.js, MySQL and angular.js

 The idea is to have a simple setup and a clear example to use these 3 technologies in harmony.

+# How to run it localy

+ Soon

+# TO DO

+ - auth
+ - search
+ - insert
+ - del
+ - tests
+ - deploy
+ - simplify setup